Skip to main content

 Poland:

-Be mindful of wild mushrooms - Foraging for mushrooms is a popular activity in Poland, but never consume wild mushrooms unless collected by an experienced forager.
+Be mindful of wild mushrooms - Mushroom hunting is a national pastime, but never eat wild mushrooms unless an experienced forager has picked and checked them.

 Oceania